-Any notional contributions or notional withdrawals to be allowed for in the calculations should be deemed to have occurred on the date on which monies were actually credited to, or withdrawn from, the Westerby SIPP by Mr B.
+Any notional contributions or notional withdrawals to be allowed for in the calculations should be deemed to have occurred on the date on which monies were actually credited to, or withdrawn from, the Westerby SIPP by Mr H.

-If there are any difficulties in obtaining a notional valuation from the operators of Mr B's previous pension plans, Westerby should instead calculate a notional valuation by ascertaining what the monies transferred away from the plans would now be worth, as at the date of this decision, had they achieved a return from the date of transfer equivalent to the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, the FTSE WMA Stock Market Income Total Return Index).
+If there are any difficulties in obtaining a notional valuation from the operators of Mr H's previous pension plans, Westerby should instead calculate a notional valuation by ascertaining what the monies transferred away from the plans would now be worth, as at the date of this decision, had they achieved a return from the date of transfer equivalent to the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, the FTSE WMA Stock Market Income total return index).

 I'm satisfied that's a reasonable proxy for the type of return that could have been achieved over the period in question.
-And, again, there should be a notional allowance in this calculation for any additional sums Mr B has contributed to, or withdrawn from, his Westerby SIPP since outset.
+And, again, there should be a notional allowance in this calculation for any additional sums Mr H has contributed to, or withdrawn from, his Westerby SIPP since its inception, including the TFC.

-2) Obtain the actual current value of Mr B's SIPP, as at the date of this decision, less any outstanding charges.
+2) Obtain the actual current value of Mr H's SIPP, as at the date of the final decision, less any outstanding charges.